ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 >:zzz: The simplest possible function is `() => {}`, we'll see that later.

-{pagebreak}

-A> I'd prefer something else, but I must accept that what gets typed back to us on the screen is arbitrary, and all that really counts is that it is somewhat useful for a human to read.
+> I'd prefer something else, but I must accept that what gets typed back to us on the screen is arbitrary, and all that really counts is that it is somewhat useful for a human to read.
 But we must understand that whether we see `[Function]` or `() => 0`, internally JavaScript has a full and proper function.

 ### functions and identities